Chiral transition in a finite system and possible use of finite size scaling in relativistic heavy ion collisions: Possible application of FSS in HIC data analysis

+When one plots $XL^{-\gamma _{x}/\nu }$ as a function of, e.g., $T$ (not a scaling plot), one finds scattered curves that cross in the critical point.
+In a full scaling plot, though, that uses the correct scaling variable, all these curves collapse, provided that the system is not far from the critical point, as a consequence of scaling and universality.
+By finding the correct critical exponents in the case of the QCD phase transition in HICs, one would determine its universality class.
 One can search for this full scaling behavior in different cumulants of fluctuations and in different parts of the phase diagram, increasing dramatically the statistics.
-Still, realistically, the thermal background of particle production could, in principle, hide the critical contribution inside the error bars and the process of finding the correct value of the critical exponent could be difficult.
-Therefore, to put in practice the idea of scaling-plot fits described above, we may introduce the following chi-squared method.
-Once an ensemble of experimental results for the properly normalized observable is obtained, one can find the best scaling fit via the minimization of the quadratic deviation among them.
-For example, let
+Realistically, the thermal background of particle production could hide the critical contribution inside the error bars and the process of finding the correct value of the critical exponent could be difficult.

-for the observables $X$ (say, cummulants of soft pion fluctations).
-Then we may define the following $\chi ^{2}$ function
+In practice we may, for example, consider the following optimization procedure.
+Suppose a full set of scaling observables $X$ (say, cumulants of soft pion fluctuations) is obtained as a function of $\left( \sqrt{s},N_{\mathrm{part}}\right).$ Let us then introduce the quantity defined by

+From Eq.(\ref{scaling}), this should be a function of the scaling variable $y=N_{\mathrm{part}}^{\nu /2}~\delta s$ only.
+Therefore, we may introduce the following function,

-where the sums are taken over all pairs of $\left( \sqrt{s} ,\sqrt{N_{\rm part}}\right) $ keeping the scaling variable $y$ constant, with
+where the sums are taken over all pairs of $\left( \sqrt{s},\sqrt{ N_{\mathrm{part}}}\right) $ keeping the scaling variable $y=y_{0}$ constant, with